EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_04-Windows-Admin-Center.md

 ### Introduction

-In this exercise you will configure access permissions to Windows Admin Center and activate role-based-access control for a single server.
+In this exercise you will create the domain-local groups DL_WAC-Admins, and DL_WAC-Users in the domain, and give them the Gateway Users and Gateway Administrators role in Windows Admin Center to configure access permissions.
+Finally, you will activate and test role-based-access control for SRV2.

 #### Tasks